Franco-Nevada (TSE:FNV) Given New C$195.00 Price Target at National Bankshares

-Franco-Nevada (TSE:FNV – Get Free Report) (NYSE:FNV) had its price target raised by equities researchers at National Bankshares from C$190.00 to C$195.00 in a research note issued on Friday, BayStreet.CA reports.
-The firm currently has a “sector perform” rating on the stock.
-National Bankshares’ target price would suggest a potential upside of 15.68% from the stock’s previous close.
+Franco-Nevada (TSE:FNV – Free Report) (NYSE:FNV) had its target price lifted by National Bankshares from C$190.00 to C$195.00 in a research note issued to investors on Friday morning, BayStreet.CA reports.
+The firm currently has a sector perform rating on the stock.

 Franco-Nevada Trading Up 1.9 %

-Franco-Nevada (TSE:FNV – Get Free Report) (NYSE:FNV) last released its quarterly earnings data on Tuesday, March 5th.
-The company reported C$1.23 earnings per share (EPS) for the quarter, topping the consensus estimate of C$1.07 by C$0.16.
-Franco-Nevada had a negative net margin of 38.33% and a negative return on equity of 7.65%.
-The business had revenue of C$412.95 million during the quarter.
-As a group, analysts expect that Franco-Nevada will post 4.2780116 EPS for the current fiscal year.
+Franco-Nevada (TSE:FNV – Get Free Report) (NYSE:FNV) last released its earnings results on Tuesday, March 5th.
+The company reported C$1.23 earnings per share for the quarter, beating the consensus estimate of C$1.07 by C$0.16.
+The firm had revenue of C$412.95 million for the quarter.
+Franco-Nevada had a negative return on equity of 7.65% and a negative net margin of 38.33%.
+As a group, research analysts expect that Franco-Nevada will post 4.2780116 EPS for the current year.

-In other news, Senior Officer Eaun Harrison Gray sold 330 shares of the company’s stock in a transaction that occurred on Monday, March 25th.
+In other news, Senior Officer Eaun Harrison Gray sold 330 shares of the business’s stock in a transaction dated Monday, March 25th.
+The stock was sold at an average price of C$156.69, for a total value of C$51,707.70.
+In other Franco-Nevada news, Director Paul Brink sold 3,445 shares of the stock in a transaction that occurred on Thursday, March 21st.
+The stock was sold at an average price of C$158.93, for a total transaction of C$547,513.85.
+Also, Senior Officer Eaun Harrison Gray sold 330 shares of the business’s stock in a transaction that occurred on Monday, March 25th.
 The shares were sold at an average price of C$156.69, for a total value of C$51,707.70.
-In related news, Senior Officer Sandip Rana sold 10,749 shares of the business’s stock in a transaction that occurred on Thursday, March 21st.
-The shares were sold at an average price of C$160.29, for a total transaction of C$1,722,952.91.
-Also, Senior Officer Eaun Harrison Gray sold 330 shares of the business’s stock in a transaction that occurred on Monday, March 25th.
-The stock was sold at an average price of C$156.69, for a total transaction of C$51,707.70.
-In the last three months, insiders sold 16,839 shares of company stock valued at $2,686,396.
-Company insiders own 0.69% of the company’s stock.
+Insiders sold a total of 16,839 shares of company stock valued at $2,686,396 over the last 90 days.
+Insiders own 0.69% of the company’s stock.

 Franco-Nevada Corporation operates as a gold-focused royalty and streaming company in South America, Central America, Mexico, the United States, Canada, and internationally.
 It operates through Mining and Energy segments.
 The company manages its portfolio with a focus on precious metals, such as gold, silver, and platinum group metals; and engages in the sale of crude oil, natural gas, and natural gas liquids through a third-party marketing agent.